matthijn/observatory/README.md

 ## Thanks

-Finally, thanks for [Nils Wiersema](https://github.com/nilswiersema) on working on the original project with me where this idea was conceived on.
+Finally, thanks to [Nils Wiersema](https://github.com/nilswiersema) for working on the original project where this idea first saw the light.